ocrmypdf/OCRmyPDF/docs/batch.rst

 	parallel --tag -j 2 ocrmypdf '{}' 'output/{}' ::: *.pdf

 OCRmyPDF automatically repairs PDFs before parsing and gathering information from them.
-If you are already repairing PDFs with ``qpdf`` prior to attempting OCR, or you can use ``--skip-repair`` to skip this step.
-It may improve performance for large files, since repairing PDFs is single-threaded.

 Directory trees
 ---------------

 This will walk through a directory tree and run OCR on all files in place, printing the output in a way that makes

 .. code-block:: bash